Our curriculum ensures learning is effective, exciting and above all, relevant to the needs of our children.

 The Leicestershire syllabus has a clear aim: to ‘engage pupils in systematic enquiry into significant human questions which religion and worldviews address, so that they can develop the understanding and skills needed to appreciate and appraise varied responses to these questions, as well as develop responses of their own.’

 Our History and Geography curriculum has recently undergone a detailed review and follows the RiSE Curriculum.
 This curriculum is well planned, challenging, engaging and thought provoking.
 Children are given clear opportunities to develop their historical and geographical skills, understanding and knowledge.
 These subjects are taught discretely; however, if the opportunity arises to incorporate lessons together and fully develop our knowledge-rich curriculum, we will do so.

 Physical Education (PE)

-We follow the Val Sabin scheme of work, giving comprehensive coverage of skills and knowledge in aspects of gymnastics, games, dance, swimming and outdoor pursuits.
+We follow the Real PE scheme of work, giving comprehensive coverage of skills and knowledge in aspects of gymnastics, games, dance, swimming and outdoor pursuits.
 PE is taught twice weekly by our PE lead in conjunction with class teachers.
 Swimming is taught at the local leisure centre by the centre's staff.
 Children in Class 3 have swimming sessions every year.
 There is also an opportunity for children who need extra tuition to receive these additional sessions.
 Our aim is to ensure that every child can swim at least 25m by the end of KS2.